Police rush to Edinburgh City Bypass after lorry crashes at busy roundabout

-Edinburgh City Bypass: Traffic slow after crash on A720 involving lorry at the Craighill Roundabout
+Edinburgh City Bypass: Traffic slow after crash on A720 involving lorry at the Craighall Roundabout

-Police rushed to a crash involving a lorry on the Edinburgh City Bypass early this morning.
+Police rushed to a crash involving a HGV lorry on the Edinburgh City Bypass early this morning.

 By Anna Bryan